shridharkr/circuit-oneops/packs/doc/solrcloud.md

 # Installation Steps

 * Create an Assembly
--- GoTo https://oneops.prod.walmart.com and create assembly .
+-- GoTo oneops web link and create assembly .
 #### Design Phase
  * Add a "New Platform".
  * Choose "SolrCloud" pack in "walmartLabs" pack source.
 Save and Commit the design.